-RE: Reconsiderations, Reviews and Appeals -ITEM: AP3-123-1 Reconsiderations of Decisions
+RE: Reconsiderations, Reviews and Appeals - ITEM: AP3-123-1 Reconsiderations of Decisions or Orders

-The Act provides the Board with a limited time period to reconsider previous decisions or orders.
-Subject to certain restrictions, the Board may only reconsider a decision or order under the compensation provisions of the Act during the period of 75 days subsequent to the decision or order being made.
+The Act provides the Board may reconsider previous decisions or orders.
+Subject to certain restrictions, the Board may reconsider a decision or order under the compensation provisions of the Act during the period of 75 days subsequent to the decision or order being made; after 75 days, the Board may only reconsider a decision or order that contains an obvious error or omission.